Carlsen Emerges New Sole Leader, Defeats Firouzja in Day 2 of FIDE World Rapid Chess Championship

 Resigned position

-Recall that Magnus recently made a statement that indicated his preference for playing the Alireza in a World Championship match.
+Recall that Magnus recently made a statement that indicated his preference for playing with Alireza in a World Championship match.

 Vendetta Of The FIDE World Cup